 An addressable audience, however, is a subset of the number of total users that advertisers can reach with their marketing campaigns.
 To continue with our own audience example, 90% of our audience is “addressable”2—which is the percentage of listeners that use the free, ad-supported version of Pandora and SoundCloud.
 Listeners who pay for Pandora Plus, Pandora Premium subscriptions, or SoundCloud Pro would not qualify as “addressable” because they are not exposed to brand messages.

 In Spotify’s latest Financial Disclosures, they revealed they have 271 million monthly active users globally,3 but that number includes both addressable and non-addressable listeners, inside and outside of the United States.

 The difference between 207 million total global users and 35 million addressable users in North America is significant to any advertiser.
 So it’s no wonder that there’s confusion.
 This is why it’s well worth it for marketers to do the extra research, and ask for the breakout of addressable vs. non-addressable audience data before committing to any media buys.

 Third-party research is particularly helpful in demonstrating not only the overall audience numbers for publishers, but also the amount of time users spend with any particular publisher.

-According to recent comScore reporting, Pandora reaches 64% more total Mobile App visitors.4 Pandora also reaches 18% more adults aged 25-54 than Spotify.1 Neither of these cases even take addressability into account.
+According to recent comScore reporting, Pandora x SoundCloud reaches 50% more total Mobile App visitors.4 Pandora x SoundCloud also reaches 37% more adults aged 25-54 than Spotify.1 Neither of these cases even take addressability into account.
 Imagine the scale difference in these scenarios if 10% pay for Pandora while 45% pay for Spotify.